 Regular primary consultation bookings are one of the keys to having a successful veterinary business.
-One of the many key functions of support staff, in particular the reception team, is to field new phone enquiries regarding sick pets and arrange for them to have a consultation with a veterinarian.
+One of the many key functions of support staff, in particular the reception team, is to field new phone enquiries regarding sick pets and book them for a consultation with a veterinarian.

-Using a phone log, makes it possible to measure the ability of your support staff to convert enquiries to a consultation.
+Using a phone log, makes it possible to measure the ability of your support staff to convert enquiries to a booked appointment.
 This parameter can help identify if team members need additional training or scripting to assist them with making consultation bookings.